Christian Counseling for Difficult Relationships & Boundaries

 Sometimes the best way to love others is to set boundaries

-Unhealthy relationships come in many forms:
+Difficult relationships come in many forms:

-• an unhealthy, destructive, or abusive marriage
+an unhealthy or destructive marriage

-• a parent who is overbearing or continues to say and do hurtful things
+a parent who is overbearing or continues to say and do hurtful things

-• a friend who is manipulative, overly-needy, or has betrayed you
+a friend who is manipulative, overly-needy, or has betrayed you

 But as followers of Christ, we are to serve others out of our love for Him, not out of a compulsion to please others or out of fear of how a person will react if we don’t do what they want.